• Skip to primary navigation

 Rehydrating can be done with water, broth, or even wine.
 But which is best?
 Water does hydrate them but dilutes the tomato's flavor and wine overpowers the tomato's natural flavor.

-A vegetable broth or chicken stock adds savory flavor.
+A vegetable broth or Chicken Stock adds savory flavor.
 Soak in warm broth or stock for 30 minutes until soft and pliable, drain.
 Save the stock liquid and add flavor to stocks and sauces, dry, and use in your cooking.

 Store-Bought (Dry-Packed) Sun-Dried Tomatoes